nunogoncalves/Scribe/README.md

 ## 4) API
   To provide api documentation, you need to add your apis docs json file to the same directory.
 ## 5) Customization
-  If you want to costumize the locations of these files you can add a sources.json file to the config folder which looks like this:
+  If you want to costumize the locations of these files you, there is a file that you can add to allow this costumization.
+Add a file called sources.json to the config folder and change the location for each entry (api_docs_url, broadcasts_url and gems_url) to whatever you wish.
+The file should look like this:

 ```javascript
 {